 The late 20th Century brought many challenges to the Castle and it almost literally collapsed into extinction.
 Neglected and abandoned it was not until 1993 that restoration work was rolled out by the Hay family to return the building to its former glory and its eventual transformation into a hotel in 2003.
 Today the interior is impressively classical without being overpowering.
 Boasting 32 en-suite bedrooms, Melville can host large numbers of weekend visitors and is a popular spot for weddings.
 If blissful serenity is what you are after, I can vouch for a mid-week visit.

 A Melville Castle review would not be complete without a word about its restaurant.
 Entirely optional for visitors, two or three course evening meals can be provided at very reasonable prices.
 Everything that we tuck into is of a high standard and this is a great option after a long day of exploring near or far.
 A special mention to the wonderful staff at the hotel too.
 Hailing from all corners of the globe, the level of service is first class.

 If using the hotel as a base to explore, magnificent Rosslyn Chapel is less than 15 minutes away.
 One of my favourite buildings in Scotland, the unique chapel lurched into the spotlight in recent years thanks to its role in the Da Vinci Code.
-Other fantastic and easy to reach highlights include Linlithgow and Queensferry (where Inchcolm Abbey and Hopetoun House are must visits) and of course the road south to the Scottish Borders.
+Other fantastic and easy to reach highlights include Linlithgow and Queensferry (where Inchcolm Abbey and Hopetoun House are must visits), the road east to East Lothian and, of course, the road south to the Scottish Borders.